Is the Dominican Republic Safe? | Gringo’s Travel Guide

 - Las Terrenas

-However, I’ve experienced issues, seen things and heard stories.
-For example:
+However, I've experienced minor issues, seen things and heard stories.

 - My friends and I were staying in a lovely apartment in stunning Las Terrenas, DR. There was a groundsman at night that was supposed to keep all uninvited guests off the premises.
 Instead, someone was knocking on our door late a night.
 We opened to find some random woman on our front steps saying she had seen us at the parade earlier and followed us home.
 WTF?!
 And then the doorman let her in and pointed her to our place.
 That's not safe!
 And this was our first night in the place.